 When you receive your email invitation to take the tour, click on the link in the email to get started.
 Not only does this online tool allow you to complete some of your new hire paperwork, it provides lots of important information that will ease your transition to employment at Johns Hopkins.
 You'll discover the rich history, mission and structure of the institution.
 You'll receive your employee handbook and learn about the importance of security and confidentiality in the healthcare field.
 You'll get an overview of the workplace culture and some of the wonderful benefits available to you.
 And you'll learn what to expect during the two-day new employee orientation. *Remember, this onboarding tour is mandatory, so please complete it as soon as you can.
 It must be completed 7 days prior to orientation.

 - Pre-employment processing appointment

-During this appointment, which will take place at the Office of Career Services at 1101 E. 33rd St., 2nd Floor, you'll meet with your career services specialist and the Office of Occupational Health.
+During this appointment, which will take place at the Central Recruitment Office at 1101 E. 33rd St., 2nd Floor, you'll meet with your Central Recruitment team member and the Office of Occupational Health.
 You'll have an opportunity to complete any remaining new hire paperwork, including an I-9 form.

 At the Occupational Health Office, you will:

 • Complete a medical history questionnaire and discuss past medical history as needed